Restaurants in Quezon City (Eat)

 Tim Ho Wan

-Of course, Tim Ho Wan’s pork buns as the top favorites make this place a go-to restaurant.
-Apart from the bun, other dishes worth trying are congee, spinach dumplings, rice with beef and fried egg, and spareribs rice.
+Of course, Tim Ho Wan’s pork buns are a top favorite, making this place a go-to restaurant.
+Apart from the buns, other dishes worth trying include congee, spinach dumplings, rice with beef and fried egg, and spareribs rice.

 Located at SM North EDSA.